Andrea Verhulst

 Domaine(s) de recherche

-My current research focuses on fetal and neonatal mortality in south Asia and western Africa.
-My aim is to understand the role of preterm birth and fetal growth restriction in generating excess mortality during the late fetal and neonatal periods in these two world regions.
+In particular, I am interested in understanding the role of preterm birth and fetal growth restriction in generating excess mortality during the late fetal and neonatal periods in south Asia and western Africa through international comparisons.

 En savoir plus sur ses recherches